 Unfortunately, the more concerned we become about our children’s self-esteem, and the more we focus on building a strong sense of self, our efforts often create the opposite result.

 It would be like taking your child to the gym to get a workout, and you carry them around the gym.
 They cannot develop muscle in that way.
-Likewise, children do not develop the “muscle of self-esteem” if we carry too much of the weight.
+Likewise, children do not develop the “muscle of self-esteem” if they carry too much weight.

 To avoid this, consider these three secrets to nurturing self-esteem.

 Your children are always esteeming themselves…either positively or negatively.

 Self-esteem is not a thing.
 It’s a way of thinking about ourselves, and a set of beliefs about who we are.
 Children do not inherently have negative messages in their heads about themselves, but unfortunately, they pick up these messages from the world around them.

 Healthy self-esteem emerges in the absence of negative, critical esteem robbing experiences.
 Therefore…

 Limit your children’s exposure to negative esteem robbing experiences.

 Children can learn to think negatively about themselves based upon a variety of esteem robbing experiences.
 I would encourage you to ask these questions:

 a.)
 What do my children see and hear?
 Do they hear critical parents?
 Do they hear lots of negative comments?
 Are their parents critical of others, or critical of themselves?
 Criticism in the “outside world” only breads internal criticism.